 Mary and her husband, William Matthews Blackford, corresponded frequently with her cousins, including John Barbee Minor, law professor at the University of Virginia, Charlottesville, Va.; Lucian Minor, temperance crusader, Louisa Court House, Virginia; Ann (Minor) Truehart, Galveston, Tex.; Richard Maury; and his son, Matthew Fontaine Maury.
 Mary was also close to Elizabeth G. "Cousin Betty" Hill, Mount Airy, Caroline County, Va., who was the stepdaughter of Mary's aunt, Eliza (Minor) Hill.

-William Matthews Blackford was born 19 August 1801, the third son of Benjamin Blackford (1767-1855), and Isabella (Arthur) Blackford (1765-1837).
+William Matthews Blackford was born 19 August 1801, the third son of Benjamin Blackford (1767-1855) and Isabella (Arthur) Blackford (1765-1837).
 There is very infrequent correspondence from William's father, Benjamin, and his two brothers, Thomas and John.
 William's sister, Jane Agnes, married William Leeper and their child, Mary Caroline (b.
 1820) remained close to the Blackford family.
 William Matthews Blackford, a lawyer, newspaper editor, diplomat, and banker, took an active interest in Whig politics, although he never ran for office.

-Blackford left Bogota in December 1844, arriving in Fredericksburg in February 1845.
-He spent the next year looking for a job, eventually accepting a position as editor of the Lynchburg Virginian.
+Blackford returned to Fredericksburg in February 1845, eventually gaining a position as editor of the Lynchburg Virginian.
 He moved to Lynchburg in April 1846, and was joined by his family in July.
 In 1850, he was appointed Lynchburg's postmaster.
 In 1853, he became cashier of the newly organized Office of Exchange Bank, the position he retained until his death in 1864.
-Mary Blackford stayed in Lynchburg until 1870, when she went to live with her son, Launcelot, at the Episcopal High School, Alexandria, Va.
-She died in 1896.

 The Blackfords had seven children who lived to adulthood: Lucy Landon, William Willis, Charles Minor, Benjamin Lewis, Launcelot Minor, Eugene, and Mary Isabella.

 Charles Minor "Charley" Blackford was born 17 October 1833.
-As a child he lived for a while with Elizabeth G. "Cousin Betty" Hill, who ran a school at Mount Airy, Caroline County, Va.
+As a child he lived for a while with Elizabeth G. "Cousin Betty", who ran a school at Mount Airy, Caroline County, Va.
 In the early 1850s, he attended the University of Virginia, and after graduation began practicing law in Lynchburg.
 He married Susan Leigh Colston in 1856, and they had three children: Nannie Colston, Charles Minor, and Raleigh Colston.
 Like his brothers, he served in the Confederate Army during the Civil War; a member of the Second Virginia Cavalry until 1863, when he became Judge Advocate of the Military Court of the Second Corps (Longstreet's) of the Army of Northern Virginia.
 In the 1890s, Susan Leigh (Colston) Blackford had her memoirs of the war (based largely on Charles's letters) privately printed.
 This was later published as Letters from Lee's Army (New York: Charles Scribner's Sons, 1947).
 When the war ended Charles resumed his law practice in Lynchburg.
 He died in 1903.

 Benjamin Lewis Blackford was born 5 August 1835, and as a child, was called "Benny."
 At some point, he began to be called Lewis.
 Lewis attended school at Mount Airy and at the University of Virginia.
 Before entering the Civil War as a private in Samuel Garland's regiment, Eleventh Virginia Infantry, he had worked as a civil engineer.
 Later he was a lieutenant of engineers, stationed in Wilmington, N.C.
 After the war, Lewis went into the insurance business in Washington, D.C., and in 1869, married Nannie Steenberger (d.
 1883).
 They had four daughters: Elizabeth Padelford "Lily"; Mary Berkeley "Daisy"; Alice Beirne; and Lucy Landon Carter.
 Lewis died in 1908.

 Launcelot Minor "Lanty" Blackford was born 23 February 1837.
 Named after his uncle, Lancelot Byrd Minor, as an adolescent Launcelot added the "u" to his name.
 He attended the University of Virginia and became a schoolteacher.
 During the Civil War, he served as a private in the Rockbridge Artillery, as a clerk of the Military Court of the Second Corps of the Army of Northern Virginia, and finally as Adjutant of the Twenty-Fourth Virginia Infantry, William R. Terry's brigade, Pickett's division.
 After the war, Launcelot resumed teaching and in 1870, he became principal of the Episcopal High School, Alexandria, Va., a position he held until his death in 1914.
-Launcelot married Eliza Chew Ambler (1856-1935), a descendant of Virginia patriot George Mason, in 1884.
-Many of her letters are in the collection, as well as some material relating to Mason and his descendants.
-Launcelot and Eliza had six children: John Minor (1887-1945), doctor in Seattle, Washington; Ambler (b.
-1888), Episcopal minister in Virginia and South Carolina; Randolph Fairfax (b.
-1890), Episcopal minister in North Dakota and Florida (the later papers in the collection are his); Anna Mason (1892-1893); Launcelot Minor (L. Minor, b.
-1894), teacher of medicine at Emory University, Atlanta, Georgia; and Staige Davis (1898-1949), teacher of medicine at the University of Virginia.
+Launcelot married Eliza Chew Ambler (1856-1935), a descendant of George Mason, in 1884.
+Many of her letters are in the collection, as well as some material relating to George Mason and his descendants.
+Launcelot and Eliza had six children: John Minor (1887-1945), a doctor in Seattle, Washington; Ambler (b.
+1888), an Episcopal minister in Virginia and South Carolina; Randolph Fairfax (b.
+1890), an Episcopal minister in North Dakota and Florida (the later papers in the collection are his); Anna Mason (1892-1893); Launcelot Minor (L. Minor, b.
+1894), a teacher of medicine at Emory University, Atlanta, Georgia; and Staige Davis (1898-1949), a teacher of medicine at the University of Virginia.

 Eugene Blackford was born 11 April 1839.
 After attending the University of Virginia, he accepted a teaching position in Alabama and when the Civil War started, became a major in the Fifth Alabama Infantry.
 After the war, Eugene became a dairy farmer at Cleve, Pikesville, Md.
 He married Rebecca Chapman Gordon and they had three children: Emily Chapman, Eugene (d.
 1907), and William Gordon.